DirkTorre/DirkTorre/README.md

 Hello, I’m Dirk (32),

-I am passionate about data collection and analysis, possess strong problem-solving abilities, and am highly creative.
-Committed to continuous learning, I focus on enhancing my software engineering and bioinformatics skills.
+I am, and always have been, interested in discovering how (and why) things function.
+My main subjects for this are computers and living creatures (organisms).
+Watching Jurassic Park as a kid could probably be the source of this interest.
+This developed into a fascination with research, science, genomics, and programming.
+So, enrolling in a bioinformatics program was inevitable.

+At its core, I have a strong passion for collecting and organizing data so that my fellow fanatics and I can discover insights into how and why thing's function.
+To facilitate this curiosity, I commit myself to continuous learning and creating and focus on enhancing my Software Engineering and Bioinformatics skills.
+The best way to do this is by starting a project that intersects with my interests.

 **Degree**: BSc.
 Bioinformatics at the University of Applied Sciences Leiden.